CarterG-17/Rheoscale_2.0/README.md

 ```bash
 python pip install rheoscale
 ```
-This installs Rheoscale, making it available for use in any Python script via import rheoscale
+This installs rheoscale, making it available for use in any Python script via import rheoscale

 ## Usage/Quick Start

-There are 3 main way's to use rheoscale.
+Rheoscale2.0 has been implemented 3 different ways.
 1. As a Python Package
 2. As a Command line interface (CLI)
-3. As an excel spreadsheet at https://github.com/liskinsk/RheoScale-calculator
+3. As an Excel workbook, which can be downloaded at https://github.com/liskinsk/RheoScale-calculator

 ### Python Package